gmetais/css/Readme.md

 `options`:

 - silent: silently fail on parse errors.
+- listErrors: silently fail on parse error AND list the errors in the AST object.
 - source: the path to the file containing `css`.
 Makes errors and source maps more helpful, by letting them know where code comes from.